ayushsingh82/CivicLedger/SUBMISSION.md

 ## 📋 Project Summary

-**PrivacyLedger** is a decentralized GDPR compliance platform built on Constellation Network's Hypergraph.
+**CivicLedger** is a decentralized GDPR compliance platform built on Constellation Network's Hypergraph.
 It solves the critical problem of trustworthy consent management and data subject rights enforcement by leveraging immutable blockchain records, zero-trust architecture, and feeless transactions.

 ---